Background

-Chris is an advocacy trainer at his Inn, pupil supervisor and delivers seminars to solicitors and social workers.
+Chris is an advocacy trainer at his Inn, pupil supervisor and delivers seminars to clients.
+Chris is an approved pupil supervisor trainer.

 Radicalisation